-- A. Maximum total award amount: \$ 1,150,000 (direct costs) - B. Maximum duration of Program Award: 4 years - The first year may be dedicated to developing and initiating the program, and it may also include placement of SVFSI Scholars in research internships (Year 1) - Placement of SVFSI Scholars in research internships (Years 2-4) - C. Maximum number of total scholars per award: 15 scholars (e.g., 5 scholars per year for 3 years, yearly number of scholars can vary) - D. Budget: SVFSI Program Awards are partnered awards.
-Each institution that is a partner in the program must complete a budget. - E. Travel: - Project-related travel: Budget as needed for the CSU/CCC Co-Principal Investigator (Co-PI) and Research Co-PI, (must be fully justified) - Travel to TRDRP Kick-Off Event: \$750 for the CSU/CCC Co-PI and \$750 for the Research Co-PI - Scientific conference travel: maximum of \$2,000 per year for the CSU/CCC Co-PI and \$2,000 per year for the Research Co-PI - F. Allowable direct costs for key personnel, research mentors, tobacco control/advocacy mentors: Salaries, fringe benefits, supplies, project-related travel, including TRDRP-organized events - G. Allowable direct costs for scholars: stipend, tuition & fees, health insurance, room & board for temporary relocation, other (childcare, elder care, etc.), project-related supplies, project-related travel, including TRDRP-organized events.
+- A. Maximum total award amount: \$ 1,150,000 (direct costs) - B. Maximum duration of Program Award: 4 years - The first year may be dedicated to developing and initiating the program, and it may also include placement of SVFSI Scholars in research internships (Year 1) - Placement of SVFSI Scholars in research internships (Years 2-4) - C. Number of budgeted scholars per award: 15 scholars (e.g., 5 scholars per year for 3 years).
+Yearly number of scholars can vary, and actual number of scholars may exceed 15 over the course of the award.
+See just above the Award Table on p.10 for instances when additional scholars may be recruited. - D. Budget: SVFSI Program Awards are partnered awards.
+Each institution that is a partner in the program must complete a budget. - E. Travel: - Project-related travel: Budget as needed for the CSU/CCC Co-Principal Investigator (Co-PI) and Research Co-PI, (must be fully justified) - Travel to TRDRP Event: \$750 for the CSU/CCC Co-PI and \$750 for the Research Co-PI, as well as \$750 for each of the 15 scholars. - Scientific conference travel: maximum of \$2,000 per year for the CSU/CCC Co-PI and \$2,000 per year for the Research Co-PI - F. Allowable direct costs for key personnel, research mentors, tobacco control/advocacy mentors: Salaries, fringe benefits, supplies, project-related travel, including TRDRP-organized events - G. Allowable direct costs for scholars: stipend, tuition & fees, health insurance, room & board for temporary relocation, other (childcare, elder care, etc.), project-related supplies, project-related travel, including TRDRP-organized events.
 NOTE: TRDRP expects that scholars will be able to keep any tangible purchases made with scholar funds.

 The maximum amounts for each category are listed in the Award Table below.
 In the application budget, approximate the needed scholars' funds.
 The exact funds for scholars will be negotiated with TRDRP each year, based on the number of scholars recruited and placed in a research internship, and the allowable costs to cover the demonstrated needs of each scholar with the understanding that individual scholars may have different needs.
 The goal is to support each scholar's commitment to research.
 The maximum dollar amounts per scholar (\$40,000) are based on a full-time, 12-month internship.
 However, TRDRP does not expect that scholars will participate in the program on a full-time basis; therefore, the scholar funds should be prorated according to the actual effort and length of the internship.
 The number of hours committed per scholar will be determined by each program.
 The effort and length of internship will be taken into account in cost negotiations.
+TRDRP recognizes that some CSU/CCCs may need to budget less for e.g. tuition than some other institutions.
+If scholar funds remain available ahead of the last year of a program, Co-PIs may decide to use those funds to recruit additional scholars beyond the budgeted 15 scholars.
+Please let your TRDRP Program Officer know if you think that you will be recruiting additional scholars during the final year of your program.

 Years of award 4

 Administration funds per year \$100,000

 Administrative funds total \$400,000

-Total number of scholars per award 15
+Number of budgeted scholars per award 15

 Funds per scholar \$40,000

 Scholar funds total \$600,000

 Mentor funds for each scholar 15

 Funds for research mentor per scholar \$5,000

 Funds for tobacco control mentor per scholar \$5,000

 Mentor funds total \$150,000

 Total Direct Costs per Award \$1,150,000